-The best Xbox games for 2024
+The best Xbox games for 2025

 The most recent game in the series, Halo Infinite, is worth checking out as well.
 Yes, it’s mostly a nostalgia project, and yes, its semi-open world is half-baked.
 But zooming around with a grappling hook is a kinetic thrill, and the free-to-play multiplayer hits most of the highs from yesteryear without totally needling you (pun intended) for microtransactions.

-The only mainline game you won’t play between these two is Halo 5: Guardians, but let’s just say you won’t miss much by skipping that one. – Jeff Dunn, Senior Reporter
+The only mainline game you won’t play between these two is Halo 5: Guardians, but let’s just say you won’t miss much by skipping that one. – J.D.

 Kunitsu-Gami feels like a throwback to when major developers could just release focused and somewhat weird games without worrying about supporting seasons of content or constant updates.
 It combines action, real-time strategy and tower defense elements with a package that’s reminiscent of Capcom classics like Okami and Onimusha.
 You play as a spirit warrior whose goal is to protect Yoshiro, a divine maiden, as she progresses through stages to cleanse evil forces from a Japanese mountainside.

 During the day, you rescue villagers, assign them to specific roles and clear out evil contamination.
 At night, you combat the waves of monsters trying to attack Yoshiro.
 It’s a simple concept that evolves tremendously throughout the course of the game.
-Consider it a respite from modern games — Kunitsu-Gami is like a long lost PlayStation 2 gem. – Devindra Hardawar, Senior Reporter
+Consider it a respite from modern games — Kunitsu-Gami is like a long lost PlayStation 2 gem. – D.H.

 Leave it up to Remedy Entertainment to transform a campy series about a Stephen King-esque author fighting the forces of evil into one of the best survival horror games ever made.
 Alan Wake 2 splits the narrative between the writer himself and Saga Anderson, an FBI agent who stumbles into Wake’s inter-dimensional mystery and has to race to save her daughter’s life from being written out of existence.
 It’s not nearly as action-focused as the first game, but the stunning graphics, creepy atmosphere and inventive narrative more than make up for that.
 Fans of Remedy’s Control will also be tickled to see how the developer weaves that game’s universe into Wake’s. – D.H.